 1948: 1st Foreign Parachute Battalion in Indochina

 French Indochina.
 The title refers to French colonial territories in Southeast Asia: today’s Vietnam, Cambodia, and Laos.
-These countries were under the French rule since the 1880s, with the important help of legionnaires.
+These countries had been under French rule since the 1880s, with the important help of legionnaires.
 This rule was temporarily interrupted in March 1945, when French Indochina faced the Japanese occupation.

 In late 1945, with the defeat of the Japanese Empire, the first French troops were installed back in Indochina, now partially occupied by the Viet Minh (League for the Independence of Vietnam), a nationalist movement led by Ho Chi Minh.
 The latter declared independence from France for Vietnam in September 1945.
 A formal agreement between the French government and the movement ended in December 1946, when the Viet Minh launched a general attack aimed at French garrisons.
 The First Indochina War started.
-Ho Chi Minh was forced to leave Hanoi – a city in Northern Vietnam and the then capital of French Indochina – and moved with his men to remote forested and mountainous areas of Tonkin (the then French name for Northern Vietnam).
+Ho Chi Minh was forced to leave Hanoi, a former capital of French Indochina and the capital of Tonkin (which was then the French name for Northern Vietnam), and moved with his men to remote forested and mountainous areas in the north, close to the border with China.

-At that time, in late 1946, the Foreign Legion had three infantry regiments stationed there, as well as a small number of autonomous logistics companies.
-In early 1947, these units were reinforced by the 1er REC cavalrymen.
+At that time, in late 1946, the Foreign Legion had stationed three infantry regiments in Indochina, as well as a small number of autonomous logistics companies.
+In early 1947, the 1er REC cavalrymen reinforced these units.

-On October 24, 1948, even the 1st Foreign Parachute Battalion left Algeria for French Indochina.
-It consisted of 27 officers, and 770 NCOs and legionnaires.
+On October 24, 1948, it was the turn of the 1st Foreign Parachute Battalion to leave Algeria for French Indochina.
+It consisted of 27 officers and 770 NCOs and legionnaires.
 Three weeks later, on November 12, they landed in Hai Phong, the main port town in Tonkin.

 The battalion would be garrisoned in Hanoi.
-During the movement by train toward the capital, on November 15, a passenger car carrying the 2nd Company was hit by a Viet Minh improvised explosive device.
+On November 15, during the movement by train toward the city, a Viet Minh improvised explosive device hit a passenger car carrying the 2nd Company.
 Three legionnaires were killed and became the very first casualties for the 1er BEP.

 The same day, the battalion was stationed in Gia Lam, a city district located northeast of Hanoi’s center, with an important French air base nearby.